jjvanzon/JJs-Reference-Architecture/apis.md

 |-------------------|----------------|
 | SQL Server        | Primary data store technology for relational databases.
 | ORM               | Hides most SQL, exposing an object graph, to focus on the logic, instead of on the data storage.
-| SQL               | Incidentally SQL is hand-programmed, used conjoined with ORM, mostly for performance reasons.
+| SQL               | For performance reasons SQL is hand-programmed incidentally, combined with ORM, which is often more preferred.
 | [NHibernate](https://www.nuget.org/packages/NHibernate) | A type of ORM.
 Chosen in several `JJ` project because the employer also so happened to use it.
 | [QueryOver](https://nhibernate.info/doc/nhibernate-reference/queryqueryover.html) | A strongly-typed query language like LINQ, but then the NHibernate variation.
 | [FluentNHibernate](https://www.nuget.org/packages/FluentNHibernate) | A way to define ORM mappings, using fluent notation.